AJslashTracey/HL_LIMIT_CHASE_V2/README.md

 # Hyperliquid Limit Chase entry mechanism

 An automated limit order chasing system for Hyperliquid that dynamically adjusts limit orders to stay at the best bid/ask, improving fill rates while maintaining price control.
 But why even use a limit chase?
 I personally developed this limit chase in order to reduce fees compared to limit orders.
-For me it worked to increase sharpenratio doesn't mean it will work for you too tho
+For me it worked to increase sharpe ratio (Just because it worked for me does not mean it will work for your specifiy implementation)

-## Warning
+### Warning

 **This bot trades with real money on mainnet.
 Always test on testnet first and use small position sizes.**